By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 “Of particular note is the Burnt Church Cemetery, which is included as part of the Coastal Bryan Heritage Trail.
 Existing wooded areas surrounding the cemetery currently contribute to its natural setting and provide visual separation from surrounding development.
 Development of the subject property would reduce much of this existing natural buffer and introduce commercial activity immediately adjacent to the cemetery,” the document continued.

-While no action was taken on the proposal at the commission’s May 12 meeting, commissioners approved an amendment to its chicken ordinance – and delayed its enforcement for 60 days.
+Also at their May 12 meeting, commissioners approved an amendment to the county's chicken ordinance – and delayed its enforcement for 60 days.

-The ordinance, part of the county’s Unified Development Ordinance, previously limited the number of chickens that residents who live in R-15 zoning could keep to four.
+The measure, part of the county’s Unified Development Ordinance, previously limited the number of chickens residents who live in R-15 zoning could keep to four.
 Under the amended ordinance, residents in R-15 zoned areas can keep four chickens if they live on less than an acre.
-Anyone who lives on an acre or more can now keep an additional five chickens per half acre, up to 20 chickens, maximum.
+Anyone who lives on an acre or more can now keep an additional five chickens per each half acre up to 20 chickens, maximum.

 The county voted to delay the enforcement of the ordinance in order to allow HOAs to decide whether to be more restrictive.

-Commissioners also approved a pair of measures to allow the continued operation of a “heavy automotive repair shop” to conduct business on a 7.86-acre parcel at Wilma Edwards and Bill Futch roads in Ellabell.
+Commissioners also approved a pair of measures to allow continued operation of a “heavy automotive repair shop” to conduct business on a 7.86 acre parcel at Wilma Edwards and Bill Futch roads in Ellabell.